-According to population projections from the American Community Survey, the Wisconsin population of persons aged 65 and older is expected to grow from 985,473 to 1,380,293 between 2018 and 2023.
+According to population projections from the American Community Survey, the Wisconsin population of persons aged 65 and older is expected to grow from 985,473 in 2018 to 1,054,247 in 2021 and is projected to grow to 1,380,293 by the end of 2023.
 This increases the proportion of those aged 65 and over from 17% of the total population to almost 24% of the total population.
-According to the American Community Survey, of the elderly population in Wisconsin, over 275,000 or 32% have a disability.
-Almost 8% of elders live below the poverty level and another 9.8% have income from 100 to 149% of poverty.
-Over 55% of all elderly renters are experiencing a cost burden (have rental costs greater than 30% of household income).
+According to the American Community Survey, of the elderly population in Wisconsin, over 289,000 or 27.5% have a disability.
+Almost 9% of elders live below the poverty level and another 8.1% have income from 100 to 149% of poverty.
+Over 53% of all elderly renters are experiencing a cost burden (have rental costs greater than 30% of household income).

-The American Community Survey reports that over 675,000 people in Wisconsin, or almost 12% of the population, have a hearing, vision, cognitive, ambulatory, self-care, or independent living disability.
-Of these, more than 642,000 are under 65 years of age.
+The American Community Survey reports that over 693,700 people in Wisconsin, or almost 12% of the population, have a hearing, vision, cognitive, ambulatory, self-care, or independent living disability.
+Of these, more than 409,800 are under 65 years of age.
 According to the Center for Budget and Policy Priorities, in 2018, of the 131,400 people in Wisconsin (78,000 households) who used federal rent assistance to afford modest housing, 38,100 were people with disabilities.
-In addition, according to the
+In addition, according to the Institute for Community Alliances, in 2019, the number of people with physical disabilities served by homeless shelters in Wisconsin was 7,917.